Gaining ability in disability

-The residents of The Virginia Home are vibrant, active and passionate individuals.
-They live their lives with courage and grace despite the daily challenges they face and endure.
 Our residents come from nearly every city and county of the Commonwealth, and represent diverse backgrounds.
-They are athletes, artists, adventurers, poets, swimmers, workers, advocates and volunteers!
-They also represent many ethnic races, religions and cultures.
-But the one thing residents of The Virginia Home do have in common is that they face life with courage and determination.
+They are athletes, artists, adventurers, poets, swimmers, workers, advocates, and volunteers.
+They also represent many races, religions, and cultures.
+Some work and others volunteer in the Richmond community.